vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 --- type:BulletExercise lang:sql xp:100 key:4eba7f9dc9
 ## Times
-The mayor is planning a publicity stunt, and wants to wants to know about how CitiBike usage changes depending on the time of the year.
+The mayor is planning a publicity stunt, and wants to wants to know how CitiBike usage changes depending on the time of year.

 *** =pre_exercise_code
 ```{python}